 It’s hard to put a label on the IONA Ion Cream Naturelle moisturiser, because it sort of does a bit of everything, and everything it does it does quite well.
 Moisturise (obviously!), smooth, soothe, and pep up the skin.
 I’ve used it for a few months now, on and off, and it gives my face a good, elastic bounciness.

-IONA Ion Cream Naturelle is ¥2,200 from Amazon Japan or ¥2,300 from Rakuten Global Market fo 54g — both cheaper than RRP.
+IONA Ion Cream Naturelle is ¥2,200 from Amazon Japan for 54g — both cheaper than RRP.
 Very reasonable I feel, especially as the texture of the product is so lovely and the black shale-inspired packaging is so visually pleasing.
 For full ingredients and other technical product information, do have a look at its own product listing within the site (just click on its name).